 Provided by Achieva Marketing Group, this guide outlines the set of processes meant to successfully promote a brand, product or event.

 Not-for-profits that don't follow good governance procedures put the mission at risk unnecessarily.
 The engaging article describes 15 policies that can help not-for-profits avoid such problems.

 An excellent article that dissects the Board Chair - Executive Director relationship, which is a determining factor in an organization's effectiveness.

 An excellent resource, which is comprehensive, thought-provoking, and exceptionally well-written about how best to build a sense of community that is relevant to anyone with interest.
 Available in the WWCC library.

-- Boards That Make a Difference; John Carver, Jossey-Bass, 2006.
+- Boards That Make a Difference - John Carver (2006).

-- Governance as Leadership: Reframing the Work of Nonprofit Boards, Richard Chait, William Ryan and Barbara Taylor, John Wiley, 2005.
-Available in the WWCC library.
+- Governance as Leadership: Reframing the Work of Nonprofit Boards (PDF Abstract Link) - Richard Chait, William Ryan and Barbara Taylor (2005).

-- Guidebook for Directors of Nonprofit Corporations, American Bar Associations, 2003.
+- Guidebook for Directors of Nonprofit Corporations - American Bar Associations (2003).

-- The CompassPoint Board Model for Governance and Support (pdf)- an excellent article on the fundamental responsibilites of nonprofit boards in terms of governance and support of the organization.
+An excellent article on the fundamental responsibilities of nonprofit boards in terms of governance and support of the organization.